gabrielkassjohnson/chess-and-eigenvectors/README.md

 Much has been written about the relative strength of the chess pieces.
 Hundreds of articles can be found stretching back years.
-The earliest reference to the heuristic still commonly used today, of pawns worth 1, bishops and knights worth 3, rooks worth 5, and queens worth 9, has been in use for decades, if not longer [1].
+The earliest reference to the heuristic still commonly used today, of pawns worth 1, bishops and knights worth 3, rooks worth 5, and queens worth 9, has been in use since at least 1942 [7,8].

 The researchers as DeepMind have performed detailed analyses of their oevre of games played by AlphaZero, their chess playing system.
 Their estimations of relative piece value are below: